Mini Plant Care Duo for the Holidays! • Shop Now

 Jasmine flowers with their intoxicating, heady fragrance is perhaps best known for its aromatherapy applications.
 In ancient Egypt the flower was used to treat headaches, was traded along the Silk Road in ancient China and is the national flower of Pakistan.
 So when we learned this natural mood booster is also a known aphrodisiac, we weren’t surprised to discover it contains high levels of indole!
 Like cacao and roses, the scent of jasmine releases serotonin in the brain, the happy chemical responsible for boosting your mood, increasing your sense of well-being and energy, all of which tend to lead to more frequent moments of amorous activities!

-Passionflower is our absolute favorite bloom.
-There, we said it.
-With those vibrant and intoxicating colors and layer upon layer of texture from petal to ovary to stigma, and anther, the visual anatomy make us swoon!
+Passionflower is my absolute favorite bloom.
+There, I said it.
+With those vibrant and intoxicating colors and layer upon layer of texture from petal to ovary to stigma, and anther, the visual anatomy make me swoon!
 Although its namesake points towards amorous properties, Passiflora’s medicinal properties promote relaxation and aid in comforting menstruation.
 A few recent studies we read however, do point to alleviated libido in post menopausal women.
-We like to consider Passiflora a comforting plant and encourage you to brew your lover a steamy mug of passionflower tea to celebrate this fantastic bloom.
+Consider Passiflora a comforting plant and encourage you to brew your lover a steamy mug of passionflower tea to celebrate this fantastic bloom.

 The avocado tree was named ‘Ahuacuatl’ by the Aztecs, roughly translated to ‘testicle tree’ (we’ll never going to look at an avocado tree the same).
 In fact, the Aztecs believed in the sexual power of the avocado so much that they forbid virginal women to leave the house while harvesting avocados!
 Avocados are rich in vitamin E, known to increase the intensity of an orgasm.